The Omarchy Manual DHH

 It's best if you log into all your accounts using a regular browser before using the web app shortcuts.
 The thin wrapper frame doesn't work well with 1password, so just easier to be logged in directly first.

-All the keyboard hotkeys for these web apps can be changed in ~/.config/hypr/hyprland.conf.
+All the keyboard hotkeys for these web apps can be changed in ~/.config/hypr/bindings.conf.

-You can start WhatsApp using Super + Shift + G.
+You can start HEY Email using Super + E and HEY Calendar using Super + C.

 • Move Gaming